 After these exercises a number of changes to the scheme were recommended in an attempt to limit the visual impact of the scheme on adjacent communities.
 Some sections of road were now planned to be in cuttings rather than on flyovers or viaducts and some junction layouts were modified to reduce land requirements and overall scale.
 These changes were accepted by the Corporation planning committee and incorporated into the plan however local residents remained opposed.

 Eventually a number of local councillors and Members of Parliament (mostly on the Labour side) began to lobby against the construction of the route.
 With the creation of Strathclyde Regional Council in 1975 and a re-evaluation of the roads programme the scheme was ultimately dropped.
 New transport studies for the city did not include any routes through this corridor.
-The scheme was never part of Scottish Development Department roads plans or their committed highway network.
+The scheme was never part of the Scottish Development Department's road plans or their committed highway network.

 The Maryhill scheme was noted as having a particularly high first year rate of return of 25% and was considered a high priority for completion.
 It was included within the Target 2 Network which was programmed from 1975 onwards.
 The effects of its cancellation can be felt today with chronic peak time congestion on Great Western Road, Maryhill Road and Balmore Road.
 The north western corner of the city has a distinct lack of road capacity with few, if any, enhancements made in the last half century.
 This is undoubtedly having a negative effect on the economy of the city and Bearsden and Milngavie to the north.